aixigo/PREvant/docs/companions.md

-When the [static configuration](#static-configuration) is insufficient for your use case, then PREvant can utilize the underlying infrastructure to bootstrap the companion configuration from the stdout of containers that are run once within the infrastructure (depicted by following image).
+When the [static configuration](#static-configuration) is insufficient for your use case, then PREvant can utilize the underlying infrastructure to bootstrap the companion configuration from the stdout of containers that are run once within the infrastructure (depicted by the following image).
 PREvant's static companion configuration might be insufficient if services of the application rely on volume sharing among services (see [#123][persistent-data-issue]) or when operations are required to be run at the application's start up, e.g.